danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

     lib/Lesson5.hs:10:13: error:
         • No instance for (Key Int) arising from a use of ‘{Mappy.lookup}’

 Why?
-Well, rememeber that `Lesson5` lives in an indefinite library.
+Well, consider that—unlike `Main`—`Lesson5` lives in an indefinite library.
 It doesn't know anything about possible implementations of `Mappy`—check its dependencies in the `.cabal` file!
 Therefore, it can't be sure that `Int` has the required `Key` instance.
 That typeclass could be anything, after all!

 What can we do?
-Turns out that we can add this line to `Mappy`:
+Turns out that we can explicitly require the instance in `Mappy`:

     class Key k
-    instance Key Int -- I don't know what "Key" is, but I want Int to have an instance!
+    instance Key Int -- I don't know which class "Key" is, but I want Int to have an instance!

 and now it compiles.

-So: we can define abstract typeclasses, and add them as constraints of methods of a signature file.
+So: we can define abstract typeclasses, and add them as constraints to methods of a module signature.
 We can also demand that certain known types have instances of the typeclass.

 ---